-When parents in the Pensacola area bring in their kids for braces, the most common questions we get include things like, “Will they hurt?”, “How long will I have them on?”, and “What about when my wisdom teeth start growing?”
+When parents in the Fort Walton Beach area bring in their kids for braces, the most common questions we get include things like, “Will they hurt?”, “How long will I have them on?”, and “What about when my wisdom teeth start growing?”
 Most people wear braces between the ages of 12 and 17.
 The main purpose is usually to correct tooth and jaw problems.
 But the relationship between wisdom teeth and braces is not an especially common topic.
 Wisdom teeth play a critical role in your overall oral health and won’t erupt until you’re in your late teens or 20s.

 What are wisdom teeth anyway?